yiisoft/test-support/docs/guide/en/README.md

 ## Container Interface [PSR-11](https://github.com/php-fig/container)

 The `SimpleContainer` is a simple dependency container accepting the definitions configuration as the constructor argument.
-Despite the simplicity, container is flexible: 2nd parameter of the constructor accepts a Closure.
+Despite the simplicity, container is flexible: the second parameter of the constructor accepts a Closure.
 This Closure will be called to get "default" value if the requested value is not found if the configuration:

 ```php